 Understanding Your Oral Health

-Maintaining a healthy, functional smile also affects your confidence and can contribute to a more successful personal and professional life.
-Continue reading to learn more about common dental concerns:
+A healthy, strong smile also boosts your confidence and can help you succeed in both your personal and professional life.
+Keep reading to learn about common dental concerns

 Bleeding Gums

-Bleeding gums are a common sign of severe gum disease.
+In many cases, bleeding gums are a common sign of severe gum disease.
 If left untreated, gum disease can cause tooth loss, bone deterioration, and heart disease.
-Bleeding gums may also be caused by hormonal changes or poor oral care.
+Hormonal changes or poor oral care can also increase the risk of bleeding gums

 Frequent Headaches